 Vitamin D is a fat-soluble vitamin.
 Our skin, on exposure to sunlight, can produce this unique vitamin.
-Salmon, sardine, mackerel, cod liver oil, egg yolk, mushroom, fortified foods like milk, orange juice, cereal and yoghurt are the sources of vitamin D. Apart from vitamin D foods; one can also obtain it through supplements.
+Salmon, sardine, mackerel, cod liver oil, egg yolk, mushroom, and fortified foods like milk, orange juice, cereal, and yoghurt are the sources of vitamin D. Apart from vitamin D foods; one can also obtain it through supplements.

 Vitamin D is highly crucial because it promotes strong bones by helping the body use calcium and phosphorus from the diet.
 Vitamin D deficiency is very prevalent among children, young and middle-aged adults.
 When the sunshine vitamin is deficient over time, the body is more likely to experience a state of fragility characterized by uncomplicated fractures, reduced bone density, fatigue, muscle loss, etc.

 Vitamin D has numerous roles to play in our body.

 - Healthy bones: If you need strong bones, ensure that your calcium and vitamin D levels are adequate.
 Low vitamin D levels can soften bones and increase the risk of fractures and injuries.
 We need Vitamin D for calcium and phosphorus absorption and to retain these nutrients in the body.

 - Strong immunity: Vitamin D plays a vital role in the immune system.
 It exerts a powerful anti-microbial response and suppresses the production of inflammatory cytokines.
 Studies support that vitamin D protects against influenza and flu.

 - Strengthen cognitive functioning: Vitamin D plays a key role in regulating mood.
 Prolonged low vitamin D levels are associated with increased depression and age-related neurological disorders like Alzheimer's disease.